Kidlike/csvp/README.md

 Written with minimal effort, with the help and limitations of https://quarkus.io/ :)

+##### Motivation

+- A real personal need for a flexible but fast* csv -> csv processor.
+- An opportunity to play around with new Java kids, Quarkus and GraalVM.

+_*fast: check performance bellow_

 ### Installing this
 - Grab the binary or jar file from [/releases](https://github.com/Kidlike/csvp/releases/)
 - or build it yourself (see bellow)